patrick-richter/ml-projects/index.md

-## Welcome @ Patrick's ML projects
+## Welcome @ Patrick's ML Projects

 ### Motivation

-Hi guys, this is Patrick.
+Hi guys, this is Patrick, a Data Science Master's student at the [University of Bath](www.bath.ac.uk).

 - Bulleted
 - List